 Moreover, through Lingopie, you'll have access to a great language learning community that is ready to support you.

-There are online forums for questions and comments, a leaderboard so you can compete with others learning Korean, and regular webinars that you can attend.
+There are online forums for questions and comments, a leader board so you can compete with others learning Korean, and regular webinars that you can attend.
 Just keep persevering and the community will have your back.

-Be Pro-Active & Find the Best K-Dramas for You
+3 - Be Pro-Active & Find the Best K-Dramas for You

 Once you've watched each drama, you can test yourself to see how much Korean you've retained by using the Lingopie new words learned quiz.